MaxJackson13/HackTheBox/Writer/Writer.md

+Writer was a fun box which had a fair few steps to it.
+The inital foothold required chaining a SQL injection read source code with an SSRF against a development site on localhost 8080.
+There were three privilege escalations where it was clear early on what you had to do for each but the execution required some googling around, reading `man` pages and some failed attempts.

+## Enumeration
 I'll start with a port scan using my alias `fscan` which launches a default script and version scan against the ports found from a full port scan.

 <img src='Images/fscan.png'>